darknovagames/Portfolio/README.md

 A game that combines fps, tap-timing and fashion themes.
 Wrote the custom shader that I used in this game from scratch, which increased the performance by over %100.

+## Strategy Masters

+A prototype that showcases some of my abilities in graphics.
+Made all models and animations from scratch.